Introduction: key performance indicators for directories

 - Simplifying the business listing submission process

-- Enhancing the search experience to help users find relevant businesses faster
+- Improving the search experience so users find relevant businesses faster

 - Optimizing business profile pages to encourage user actions